ahmdmhd/s2dm/src/s2dm/exporters/README.md

 This exporter translates the given GraphQL schema to [JSON Schema](https://json-schema.org/) format.

-JSON Schema is a vocabulary that allows you to annotate and validate JSON documents.
-It's widely used for API documentation, data validation, and configuration file validation.
-JSON Schema provides a contract for what JSON data is required for a given application and how it can be modified.

 #### Key Features

 - **Complete GraphQL Type Support**: Handles all GraphQL types including scalars, objects, enums, unions, interfaces, and lists